drgrhm/utilitarian-ac/README.md

-# utilitarian-configuration
+# utilitarian-algorithm-configuration

-To reproduce experiments from the paper [Utilitarian Algorithm Configuration](https://www.cs.ubc.ca/~drgraham/datasets.html).
+Code to reproduce experiments from the paper [Utilitarian Algorithm Configuration](https://www.cs.ubc.ca/~drgraham/datasets.html).

 Download the data from [here](https://www.cs.ubc.ca/~drgraham/datasets.html) and unpack it into a folder called `icar/`.